eBay Profit & Fee Calculator

-Calculate your net take-home profit and return margins after factoring in eBay final value fees and managed payments globally.
+Calculate net take-home profit after eBay final value fees, managed payments & sourcing costs globally.

 Selling on eBay involves a multi-tiered cost structure consisting of primary insertion fees, category-based final value commissions, and managed payment configurations.
 This free global eBay profit calculator simplifies this matrix, filtering out platform commissions to show the exact take-home revenue you keep from every completed auction or fixed-price listing.